adarshkumarsingh83/java_jse/APPLICATION/DATA-STRUCTURE/GraphExample/README.md

 firt check the key exist in the graph collection Map<T, PathWeightedGraph.Node<T>> graphNode = new LinkedHashMap<>();
  if key exist then return the existing one otherwise create new  with node weight and return
- then iterate on adjecent list and do the above for same and add them to the main node adjecent list then save the main node to the graph collection
+ add the order for every node which is created new and assigned back to that node then iterate on adjecent list and do the above for same and add them to the main node adjecent list then save the main node to the graph collection
 ```